SynapseProject/synapse.docs/docs/plans/actions/detail.md

 # Synapse Plans: Action Blocks

-An Action is a workflow process which is enabled runtime modules, called Handlers.
-An Action is executed based on the StatusType of preceding Actions, or in the case of root Actions, 'Any' Status.
+An Action is a workflow process which is enabled by runtime modules, called Handlers.
+An Action is executed based on the Status of preceding Actions, or in the case of root Actions, 'Any' Status.
 The Action Handler is executed at runtime with the Action Parameters, returning an ExecuteResult.
 This result is used to determine if child ActionGroup/Actions are in turn executed down the tree.
 Actions may be executed locally (on the receiving Synapse node), or remotely via the Proxy attribute.
 Lastly, an Action is executed under a given SecurityContext, which is either specified directly or inherited from parent Actions.

 ## Detailed Field Description